 Seniors in Oregon

 Oregon encourages seniors to keep on top of their driving skills by taking a safety or defensive driving courses.
 "We require companies to offer a discount to drivers over age 55 who complete a safety course," says Fredrickson.
-You can even take the course online at home and save up to 15 percent on your premium.
+You can typically take the course online at home and save up to 15 percent on your premium.

 Undocumented Workers in Oregon